jenineharris/cicm-nov-2021/README.md

     <li> To check what version of RStudio you have, open it, click on the <b>Help</b> menu, and click on <b>About RStudio</b>, the version number will be right below the big **RStudio** in the pop-up window
   </ul>
 <li> Download and save workshop materials
+<li> Install the rmarkdown, tidyverse, have, and table1 packages (if you do not already have them)
 </ol>

 Follow the instructions below to install and download everything you will need.